 Note where your mental image lost clarity.

 Target.
 Solve five easy puzzles in a row with no verification mid-line.
+The Dark Squares visualization trainer replays scenarios like these at adjustable difficulty.

 Advanced drills (Week 5+)